GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Back-End/README.en.md

         - `auth.service.spec.ts:` Tests the authentication service flows, ensuring correct behavior in cases of conflict, invalid credentials, token generation, revocation, and renewal of refresh tokens.
         - `auth.module.ts:` Configures the authentication module, imports PrismaModule, ConfigModule, JwtModule with RSA keys loaded from environment variables, and registers AuthService, JwtStrategy, and EmailService
         - `jwt.strategy.ts:` Extracts the JWT from the access cookie, validates its signature and expiration using the public key, and provides user data (ID, email, profile) to the guards

+    - `categories:` Package dedicated to complete category management, encompassing all CRUD operations.
+        - `dto:` Directory containing the Data Transfer Objects (CreateCategoryDto, UpdateCategoryDto, and CategoryResponseDto) responsible for modeling the input and output data in category requests.
+        - `categories.controller.ts:` Defines the REST endpoints for listing (GET /categories), creating (POST /categories), updating (PATCH /categories/:id), and deleting (DELETE /categories/:id) categories.
+        - `categories.controller.spec.ts:` Controller integration tests, ensuring that each route correctly forwards calls to the CategoriesService and returns the expected HTTP codes. - `categories.service.ts:` Implements the business logic of categories — interacts with PrismaClient to search for, insert, modify, and delete records in the Category table.
+        - `categories.service.spec.ts:` Unit test suite for the service, covering success and failure scenarios for each method exposed by CategoriesService.
+        - `categories.module.ts:` Assembly file for the categories module, importing PrismaModule and registering CategoriesService and CategoriesController in the NestJS context.

     - `common:` We concentrate functionality shared by multiple modules; this is where components that don't belong to a specific domain are stored.
         - `csrf.controller.ts:` Exposes an endpoint to obtain the user's CSRF token, ensuring that each call actually comes from the legitimate application and not a malicious website, thus preventing CSRF.